jaimeleblanc/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+ - Semantic HTML is the best way for both the browser and the developer to understand the information and has a clear structure.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ - display:block is displayed as a block and has some built in whitespace, while display:inline is displayed on the same line, without the boxy structure.

 3. What are the 4 areas of the box model?
+ - Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+ - the x-axis (horizontal)

 5. Explain why git is valuable to a team of developers.
+ - Git is a version control system and is valuable to developers because it allows everyone to work on the latest version of the product.
+Similarly, if the new version has bugs, they can go back to a previous version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.